Praveen005/Thread-Pool/README.md

 You limit the max number of threads as per your requirement and/or the specifications of your hardware.

-- When you have too less number of threads, means you're not utilizing your hardware to the fullest, and if it is too large, your hardware overwhelms unnecessarily.
-We can do Lazy Eviction of threads but the gist is tune it to your requirement.
+- When you have too less number of threads, means you're not utilizing your hardware to the fullest, and if it is too large, your hardware gets overwhelmed unnecessarily.
+We can do Lazy Eviction of threads but the gist is to tune it to your requirement.

 ## Tuning the Thread Pool